LimHueiHwang/MRBR/README.md

 MRBR is used to identify blocked invoices that require Purchasing review and follow-up.

-The manual process involved working with multiple MRBR report files, applying plant and company-code filtering, and adding the required review fields before producing the final working file.

-This automation standardizes those steps using Python and pandas.
+This automation processes an MRBR Excel workbook containing three report worksheets:

+- `SITE MRBR`
+- `IPO MRBR`
+- `IMAC MRBR`

+The Python script applies predefined Purchasing business rules, adds the required review fields, and generates a processed Excel workbook for Purchasing review.

+**Project Status:** Production

 ---

 ## Business Problem

-The MRBR process required repetitive Excel preparation, including:
+The MRBR report required repetitive Excel preparation before the Purchasing team could perform its review.

+The manual process involved:

+- Opening the MRBR Excel workbook.
-- Processing multiple MRBR report types
+- Processing the required MRBR report types.
-- Filtering records by required plants
+- Filtering records based on required plants.
-- Applying specific business rules
+- Applying a specific Company Code exclusion rule.
-- Adding Purchasing review columns
+- Adding Purchasing review columns.
-- Preparing a standardized output file
+- Preparing the processed workbook.
-- Renaming the final file using the required date format
+- Saving the output using the required date-based naming convention.

-Performing these steps manually increases repetitive work and creates opportunities for inconsistent filtering or formatting.
+These repetitive steps created unnecessary manual work and could lead to inconsistent filtering or preparation.

 ---

 ## Solution

-The automation reads the required MRBR Excel reports, processes the data according to predefined business rules, and generates a standardized Excel output for Purchasing review.

-### Process
+The automation standardizes the MRBR report-preparation process using Python and pandas.

+The script:

-1. Read the MRBR input reports
+1. Reads the MRBR Excel workbook.
-2. Process the required MRBR report types
-3. Filter records based on required plants
+2. Loads the `SITE MRBR`, `IPO MRBR`, and `IMAC MRBR` worksheets.
+3. Filters the data to the required plants.
-4. Apply the IPO company-code exclusion rule
+4. Excludes records containing Company Code `1803` from the IPO MRBR data.
-5. Add required Purchasing review columns
+5. Adds Purchasing review columns.
-6. Generate the processed Excel output
+6. Generates a new Excel workbook containing the processed data.
-7. Save the output using the required naming convention
+7. Saves the output using the required date-based filename.

+The automation processes the Excel report exported from SAP.
+It does not directly execute SAP transactions.

 ---

-## Supported MRBR Reports
+## Key Features

+### Multi-Sheet Excel Processing

-The automation processes the following MRBR reports:
+The automation processes three MRBR worksheets:

 - `SITE MRBR`
 - `IPO MRBR`
 - `IMAC MRBR`

+Each worksheet is processed separately and written into the generated output workbook.

 ---

-## Business Rules

 ### Plant Filtering

-The following plants are included in the processing:
+The automation retains the following plants:

 ```text
 HU07